-An analysis of our guest age profile suggests that all passengers, due to join Hebridean Princess in 2021, will have been offered at least one dose of Covid-19 vaccine and in the vast majority of cases will have been offered their second dose.
-While Covid-19 vaccines are not compulsory, and there is no government legislation enforcing a ‘vaccine passport’, Hebridean’s current policy is that all guests should have had a least one vaccine prior to boarding Hebridean Princess unless they are medically exempt.
+An analysis of our guest age profile suggests that all passengers, due to join Hebridean Princess in 2021, will have been offered both doses of Covid-19 vaccine.
+While Covid-19 vaccines are not compulsory, and there is no government legislation enforcing a ‘vaccine passport’, Hebridean’s current policy is that all guests should be fully vaccinated prior to boarding Hebridean Princess.
 This may change depending on industry and government guidelines.

 What prevention measures are being taken by Hebridean to prevent cross contamination?